Gregory John Smith

 ACER - Associação de Apoio à Criança em Risco

-This profile was prepared when Gregory John Smith was elected to the Ashoka Fellowship in 1999.
+This description of Gregory John Smith's work was prepared when Gregory John Smith was elected to the Ashoka Fellowship in 1999.

 Gregory Smith understands the challenges of children who have become dependent on their street lives.
 Re-envisioning foster care, his program rehabilitates street children and ultimately places them with families after appropriate interventions.